Richard-Apps/richardapps-web/README.md

 ## Roadmap

-- [ ] Add a functional dynamic page content for news and updates
+- [ ] Add a functional dynamic page content for news, updates and blog-posts

+- [ ] Make the effects more performant on mobile

+- [ ] Add more individual pages

 - [ ] Add more effects to improve on the terminal-look (screen curvature)

-- [ ] Finish/complete the project list

 ## Contributing